Liverpool manager Brendan Rodgers is targeting a Champions League return for the club, citing Tottenham as an example to try and follow.

 The club have not competed in Europe's top club competition since the 2009-10 season after to failing to qualify through the Premier League for the past three seasons.

-Rodgers has acknowledged the historical importance of European football and believes Wednesday's opponents Spurs serve as a blueprint for how to regain their Champions League status in the future.
+Rodgers has acknowledged the historical importance of European football and believes Wednesday's top flight opponents, Andre Villas-Boas' outfit, serve as a blueprint for how to regain their Champions League status in the future.

 "But it is not just in the last window, Tottenham have been building the group steadily and have worked their way up the league to become challengers for those Champions League positions.

 "We are trying to arrive in that position and we see what sometimes it takes in order to do that.